MWaser/bec-react/README.md

 ### `npm start`

-NEW COMMAND!!
-Runs the app in production mode.
+CHANGED COMMAND!!
+Now runs the app in production mode rather than development mode.
 You must 'npm run build' first.
 Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

 ### `npm devstart`

+NEW COMMAND!!
 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br>